Education Accreditation

 Initial and Advanced Programs Data

-The State of Ohio reports personnel hires by state identification number only.
-Therefore it is impossible to determine exactly how many of our completers are hired in education positions for which they have been prepared.
-A review of recent graduates indicates that at least 90% of those prepared at YSU are hired in the five county area surrounding Youngstown State University in Ohio, and two counties in Western Pennsylvania.
-The following data is available for the 2020-2021 school year.
+The State of Ohio reports personnel hires by state identification numbers only.
+Therefore, it is impossible to determine exactly how many of our completers are hired in educational positions for which they have been prepared.
+A review of recent graduates indicates that at least 90% of those prepared at YSU are hired in the five-county area surrounding Youngstown State University in Ohio, and two counties in Western Pennsylvania.

 Position